dogaegeozden/c-_projects/README.md

 # Introduction
 Here are my c++ applications.
-Most of them console based.
+Most of them are console based.